Almost primes in various settings: Proof of the main theorem

 Recall that $P_j = \sum_{i=1}^k t_i^j$.
 The $F_1$ polynomials are chosen to be almost best from all polynomials of the form

 with $a_0,a_1,a_2,a_3>0$.
+One may notice that polynomials listed in the $F_1$ column resemble $(1-P_1)^3$ quite much, up to constant multipliers.
 On the other hand, we can also take into account all other possible terms of order greater than or equal to $3$ constructed from $(1-P_1)$, $P_2$ and find the almost optimal polynomials $F_2$ of the form

 with $b_0,b_1,b_2,b_3,b_4,b_5>0$.
 We are able to calculate the upper bound on $\Upsilon (F_1; \frac{1}{3}, \frac{1}{3})$ thanks to the specific shape of $F_1$ -- as pointed out in Remark \ref{1dimrem} we are able to convert the integrals $J_0$ and the $J_{r,s}$ into simpler ones.